Get in touch with a Caribbean Citizenship by Investment specialist

 • Thomson Reuters consent form – for Grenada CBI applicants above the age of 16

-• Purchase and sale documents in 4 copies (in case of the real estate investment option / Escrow agreement and letter of engagement with a local agent (in case of NTF option)
+• Purchase and sale documents in 4 copies (in case of real estate investments / Escrow agreement and letter of engagement with a local agent (in case of NTF option)

 • Passport Application Form